alisw/AliPhysics/PWGMM/MC/aligenqa/README.md

 - Percentile bins, considered triggers (INEL, V0AND, INEL>0) and estimators:
   This is centralized in the `settings.py` file.
 If an estimator is not available in a given `AnalysisResults.root` file, it is simply ignored.

-- Plots that are created with `$ hmtfmc prepare_plots`:
+- Plots that are created with `$ aligenqa prepare_plots`:
-  Customization can be found in `plotting.py` and to a small extend in the `hmtfmc` file itself.
+  Customization can be found in `plotting.py` and to a small extend in the `aligenqa` file itself.

 - Plots that are included in the summary slides:
   This can be customized the file `summarize.py`